 Merge database settings.

-Synchronization adds a content type or property definition object to runtime cache when it loads for the first time.
-Before the item is cached, synchronization merges the settings stored in the database (settings made in admin view) and settings defined in code (set via attributes) to form the actual object used by the application.
+Synchronization adds a content type or property definition object to the runtime cache when it loads for the first time.
+Before the item is cached, synchronization merges the settings stored in the database (settings made in admin view) and settings defined in code (set via attributes) to form the actual object the application uses.
 If the model and database settings conflict, the database setting values take precedence; any settings you save through the administrative interface override settings defined in code, and those settings still apply after the application restarts.

-When you edit properties and content types, the Revert to Default button removes settings that were previously saved through the admin view and reapplies settings that were specified in code.
+When you edit properties and content types, the Revert to Default button removes settings previously saved through the admin view and reapplies settings specified in code.

 See also blog post: Finding content type conflict reasons by Māris Krivtežs